• Skip to primary navigation

 Flax seed meal will last a long time - here is a good one to use: Flax Seed Meal

 Gelatin frequently appears on the ingredients list of some popular sweet snacks such as gums and jelly beans.
 It's the gelatin which gives them their sticky, moist-on-the-inside texture.
-When mixed with water, it forms a gel-like substance which can be used in baking to make doughs stretchy and to retain moisture in baked food.
+When mixed with a few tablespoons of water, it forms a gel-like substance which can be used in baking to make doughs stretchy and to retain moisture in baked food.

 Gelatin is frequently used as an egg replacer and for this reason, it functions well as a binder.

-Gelatin is on the high end in terms of cost, so be prepared to make a lot of eggs with it!
+Where to buy gelatin: Gelatin is on the high end in terms of cost, but it will last a long time.

 Agar agar is a vegan alternative to gelatin (and less expensive!).
-It is derived from seaweed and is a common food additive in food processing plants.
+It is derived from the cell walls of red algae and has a low carb count making it great for a keto diet.
+This seaweed is a common food additive in food processing plants.
 Much like gelatin, agar agar can be found in a flavorless variety and it acts as a thickener, stabilizer, texturizer, forming a gel-like substance when mixed with water.

 In gluten-free baking, this would result in a stretchier dough, chewier breads and (more) moist cakes.
 That said, it’s a good idea to exercise caution when using agar agar as using too much can result in excess moisture being retained, making your bread or cakes soggy.